TMJ Treatment Lemay, MO

 The TMJ consists of several critical structures that work together to facilitate smooth jaw movement.

-• Mandibular Condyle: This is the rounded portion of the lower jawbone that fits snugly into the socket of the temporal bone.
+• Mandibular Condyle: The rounded end of the lower jaw that sits within the socket of the temporal bone.

 • Articular Disc: The articular disc is a fibrous cushion between the condyle and temporal bone, absorbing shock and supporting smooth movement.
 If this disc becomes misaligned or degenerates, TMD symptoms can arise.